 If you run an online business, you already have a sales funnel whether you’re aware of it or not.

-If you have no idea what a sales funnel is, don’t worry.
-We’re here to educate you.
+If you have no idea what a sales funnel is, don’t worry, we’re here to help.

 If you understand the process as a marketer, you can craft it to lead to more sales.